mikepred/MAP/memory-bank/progress.md

 ## Current Status

-*   **Overall Project**: The MAP project now comprises two main functional Python scripts: `text_analyzer.py` and `branch_visualizer.py`.
+*   **Overall Project**: The MAP project now comprises two main functional Python scripts: `text_analyzer.py` (undergoing Module 4 enhancements) and `branch_visualizer.py` (functional).
-*   **Text Analyzer**: Fully functional as per Modules 3A-3E of its lesson plan.
+*   **Text Analyzer**: Fully functional as per Modules 3A-3E.
+Module 4A completed.
+Module 4B, Enhancement 1 (Stop Word Removal) implemented and tested.
 *   **Git Branch Visualizer**: Functional for generating Mermaid graphs of local Git branches.
-*   **Memory Bank**: Updated in the current session to incorporate details of both the Text Analyzer (Module 3E completion) and the new Git Branch Visualizer.
+*   **Memory Bank**: Currently being updated to reflect progress on Text Analyzer Module 4.
-*   **Git Branch**: Currently on `module/3D-analysis-display` (this branch was for Text Analyzer work; new work on Branch Visualizer or further Text Analyzer enhancements should ideally be on new, appropriately named branches).
+*   **Git Branch**: Work on Text Analyzer Module 4 enhancements has commenced.
+(Specific branch name to be confirmed by user if relevant for future reference).

 ## Known Issues

 *   **Text Analyzer**:
-    *   The `run_comprehensive_test()` function in `analyzer.py` has simplified/simulated tests for File I/O and Display functionality.
-True tests would require more complex setups.
+    *   The `run_comprehensive_test()` function in `analyzer.py` has simplified/simulated tests for some components; could be expanded for more rigorous automated testing.
 *   **Git Branch Visualizer**:
     *   The visualization accuracy depends on the `git log` output format and parsing logic; very complex or non-standard Git histories might not render perfectly.
     *   Performance might degrade on repositories with extremely large numbers of commits or branches.